stanley-fork/ragit/docs/config.md

     /// An image is treated like an N characters string, and this is N.
     image_size: usize,

+    /// It forces the LLM to generate a summary that has at least `min_summary_len` characters
+    /// and at most `max_summary_len` characters.
     min_summary_len: usize,
     max_summary_len: usize,